sarthakj314/Fourier-Visualizer/README.md

-# ✨ Fourier Series Visualizer: Art Meets Mathematics ✨
+# ✨ Fourier Series Visualizer ✨

 Transform your doodles into mesmerizing mathematical animations with this interactive Fourier Series web app!
 Draw any shape and watch in awe as it's recreated through an elegant dance of rotating vectors, revealing how even the most complex patterns can emerge from simple circular motions.